ManageIQ/manageiq-design/UX/ui-service/designer/BlueprintDetails/design.md

 ![Image Title/Mockup Name](img/ActionsAndDelays-01.png)
   - Action order will include the ability to select the action that each item takes when it starts and stops, as well as the waiting period after performing that action.
   - Dragging an item across a divider will change its provision or action order to match the other items in the group.
-  - Checking the “Same as Provision Order” box will automatically place action order items in the same order as the provision order, but leave them interactable.
+  - Checking the “Same as Provision Order” box will automatically place action order items in the same order as the provision order, but leave them interactive.
 Dragging an action order item will uncheck the box.

 #### Implementation Details
-  - Action and provision order will adopt the [drag and drop](https://github.com/patternfly/patternfly-design/blob/master/pattern-library/forms-and-controls/drag-and-drop/design/design.md) patternfly standards.
+  - Action and provision order will adopt the [drag and drop](https://github.com/patternfly/patternfly-design/blob/master/pattern-library/forms-and-controls/drag-and-drop/design/design.md) PatternFly standards.

 ### Actions and Delays Alternate
 ![Image Title/Mockup Name](img/ActionsAndDelays-02.png)